 In the event of a fundamental change, as defined below, we are required to make an offer to purchase all of the notes at a cash repurchase price equal to 100% of the principal amount of the notes, together with accrued and unpaid interest and registration default payments, if any, to, but excluding, the date of repurchase.
-Additionally, we will be required to pay a "make-whole premium" on the repurchased notes if a fundamental change occurs before November 15, 2011 determined by reference upon the table provided in the indenture and based on the date the fundamental change becomes effective and the stock price, or a linear interpolation thereof as described below under "Make-Whole Premium".
-Each holder may accept the repurchase offer with respect to all or a portion of the notes held by such holder by delivering to us a repurchase notice, provided that the principal amount of the notes the holder requires us to repurchase must be \$1,000 or an integral multiple thereof.
+Additionally, we will be required to pay a "make-whole premium" on the repurchased notes if a fundamental change occurs before November 15, 2011, in an amount to be determined by reference to the table described below under "- Make Whole Premium" and based on the date the fundamental change becomes effective and the stock price, or a linear interpolation thereof as described below under "- Make-Whole Premium".
+Each holder may accept the repurchase offer with respect to all or a portion of the notes held by such holder by delivering to us a repurchase notice (a "repurchase notice"), provided that the principal amount of the notes the holder requires us to repurchase must be \$1,000 or an integral multiple thereof.
 We will make the repurchase offer within 15 business days following a fundamental change and it will remain open for 10 business days following its commencement.
-Upon expiration of the repurchase offer period, we shall purchase all notes tendered in response to the repurchase offer.
+Upon expiration of the repurchase offer period, we shall purchase all notes validly tendered in response to the repurchase offer.